shugyoza/issue-tracker-1/README.md

 * when I clicked update issue, I want to see an update page with all the fields prefilled with what's existing in the database;
 * when I clicked delete issue, I want to see a page of the issue with a confirmation alert whether I'd really want to delete the issue;
 * to be able to log out whenever and wherever I am in the app;
+* to be able see the update history in each issue page;

 #### As an admin I want:
 * to enforce rules on user data input.
 If input is not rules compliant, the app must reject the input, throw the error, and have the user fix the input before another re-insert effort into database